 Before a subpoena arrives, federal agents will often show up at your house asking questions.
 It is vital that you understand that the investigators’ true goal is nearly always to collect evidence against you during this questioning, regardless of what they may say.
 Federal agents are highly adept at getting you to make statements that can later hurt you; they will typically try to get you to admit improper conduct or to (falsely) deny improper conduct.

 Usually, the best way to handle a federal investigation is to courteously (but firmly) inform any agents that you have a federal investigations attorney or that you are in the process of hiring one, and that before you speak with your legal counsel, you will be unable to answer any questions.

 Above all else: protect your rights!
-If you are being investigated by the federal government, get in touch with the Law Office of James Alston.
+If you are being investigated by the federal government, get in touch with our federal crime defense attorneys.